haruchanz64/hidechan07/README.md

 - 🧑‍💻 I love tinkering with Unity editor tools and backend systems.
 - 🤫 I'm introverted, but always happy to connect over a shared love for game dev.
-- 🎮 In my free time, you'll find me playing Zelda or exploring new game mechanics.
+- 🎮 In my free time, you'll find me playing Zelda, gacha games, binging YouTube or exploring new game mechanics.

 ## 🌐 Portfolio